Valley View (Romney, West Virginia): Harmison family

 Charles Harmison was born in Franklin County, Illinois, to Nathaniel and Lydia Harmison, and married Bettie Ann Smith (1827–1903) on May 4, 1854, in Taylor County, West Virginia.
 Bettie, the daughter of C. C. and Martha W. Smith, was raised at Western View (their Fauquier County, Virginia, home).
 By 1867, Harmison and his family were living in Harrison County.
 His older brother had moved to Romney, where he established and operated the Virginia House hotel.
 In 1867, Charles Harmison's brother learned that the Parsons farm on the Collins Tract was for sale, and he advised Charles to buy it.
 Charles' wife, who wanted to live nearer to Virginia, also urged Charles to buy the property.
 Charles purchased the farm and he, his wife, their seven children, and a young African American boy named Snoden moved from Harrison County to Hampshire County in three days.
 They traveled on the Northwestern Turnpike in an ambulance Charles had bought after the war.
 Elizabeth Harmison named their new house and farm Valley View, which was influenced by the name of her childhood home, Western View, and the view of the South Branch Potomac River valley from their property.

 Harmison prospered in Hampshire County, acquiring adjacent properties and enlarging his Valley View estate.
 He later gave his acquired lands to his children to establish their own homes when they married.
 His farm was further changed in 1884, when the B&O Railroad completed its South Branch line between the main B&O line at Green Spring and Romney Depot.
 The South Branch line bisected the small valley to the immediate east of the house, which became known as Depot Valley.

-Charles Harmison died on October 31, 1896, after being thrown from a buggy.
+Charles Harmison died on October 31, 1896, after being thrown from a horse and buggy.
 His son George Edward Harmison (1863–1916) inherited Valley View around 1903 and brought his wife, Carrie Belle Fox (1870–1953), there after their marriage on October 4, 1905.
 George demolished the old log kitchen at Valley View, replacing it with a contemporary one.